Inbox

 • Snooze instead of dismiss for things you can't action yet — a dismissed row is terminal, but a snoozed row resurfaces in the Open tab when its timer elapses.

-• Filter to Urgent severity first thing each morning — those are the rows the policy also escalates to Slack/email.
+• Filter to Urgent severity first thing each morning — those are the rows the policy also escalates to Slack and email.

 • Pin the one or two items you're actively working so they stay at the top of Open even as new rows arrive.